scala-steward/connect-rpc-scala/README.md

 httpServer.use(_ => IO.never).unsafeRunSync()
 ```

-### Tip: GRPC Opentelemetry integration
+### Tip: GRPC OpenTelemetry integration

-Since the library creates a separate "fake" grpc server, traffic going through it won't be captured by the
+Since the library creates a separate "fake" GRPC server, traffic going through it won't be captured by the
-instrumentation of the main grpc server.
+instrumentation of the main GRPC server.

-Here is how you can integrate the Opentelemetry with the Connect-RPC server:
+Here is how you can integrate OpenTelemetry with the Connect-RPC server:

 ```scala
 val grpcServices: Seq[io.grpc.ServiceDefinition] = ??? // Your GRPC service(s)